 We get a lot of questions asking about Ofqual level 5.
-There is a lot of confusion out there about what it is and what it means.
+There is a lot of confusion about what it is and what it means.

 Before we start, one thing must be understood.
-An Ofqual level 5 rating does not mean that a TEFL course is good, there are other incredibly important factors as well.
+An Ofqual level 5 rating does not mean that a TEFL course is good; there are other critical factors.

-What is Ofqual and is it important for TESOL certification?
+What is Ofqual, and is it essential for TESOL certification?

 I will start by explaining what Ofqual is.
 Ofqual is the British Government authority that regulates and accredits British examination boards.
 This means that all official British examination boards are regulated by Ofqual and must appear in the Ofqual register.

 What is Ofqual level 5?